-When a member exercises her/his bumping rights pursuant to this section and displaces a more junior member, BASAS recognizes that this displacement will result in the reassignment of other BASAS members.
+When a member exercises her/his bumping rights pursuant to this section and displaces a more junior member, BASAS recognizes that this displacement may result in the reassignment or layoff of other BASAS members.
 The Superintendent or her/his designee retains the right to reassign the individuals and other members within the affected job category.

-- 12.4.5 A member who holds seniority in only one non-school based BASAS position and who has twenty (20) or more years professional service in the Boston Public Schools may be assigned to another BASAS vacancy if the Superintendent determines that the member is qualified to fill that position, and such an assignment is consistent with the federal court orders and Article 1.5 of this agreement. - 12.4.6 A member who has prior teaching experience in the Boston Public Schools may exercise his right to return to the teachers' bargaining unit.
+12.4.5 A member who holds seniority in only one non-school based BASAS position and who has twenty (20) or more years professional service in the Boston Public Schools may be assigned to another BASAS vacancy if the Superintendent determines that the member is qualified to fill that position, and such an assignment is consistent with the federal court orders and Article 1.5 of this agreement.

+12.4.6 A member who has prior teaching experience in the Boston Public Schools may exercise his right to return to the teachers' bargaining unit.
 A person who becomes a member of the bargaining unit as a result of permanent appointment to a BASAS position on or after September 1, 1980 will not accrue seniority within the teachers' bargaining unit.
-Any member promoted out of the teachers' bargaining unit prior to September 1, 1980 shall not accrue seniority within the teachers' bargaining unit for BASAS service after August 31, 1983. - 12.4.7 A member who bumps a junior member in the same job category waives any right to contest the reassignment in state or federal court and agrees that said reassignment does not constitute a demotion within the meaning of Chapter 71, Section 4 1. - 12.4.8 Except in emergency situations layoffs will be effective as of the first day of any professional work year.
+Any member promoted out of the teachers' bargaining unit prior to September 1, 1980 shall not accrue seniority within the teachers' bargaining unit accrue seniority within the teachers' bargaining unit for BASAS service after August 31, 1983.

+12.4.7 A member who bumps a junior member in the same job category waives any right to contest the reassignment in state or federal court and agrees that said reassignment does not constitute a demotion within the meaning of Chapter 71, Section 4 1.

+12.4.8 Except in emergency situations layoffs will be effective as of the first day of any professional work year.
 Administrators to be laid off shall be notified in writing on or before May 15th preceding the effective date of the layoff.
-In emergency situations, layoffs will be effective sixty (60) calendar days following the written notice of the layoff. - 12.4.9 A member who pursuant to this article accepts a lower rank position, accepts said position at the salary for the lower rank position. - 12.4.10 A person presently serving as a Department Head, who in the past was serving as Head of Department or Assistant Headmaster Subject, and had his/her service interrupted by a lateral transfer or promotion to another position, shall be credited with seniority time for the length of time served in the other position(s).
-Their seniority shall be in only one subject area (e.g. Math-, Business Ed; Science; etc.), based upon their major certification.
+In emergency situations, layoffs will be effective sixty (60) calendar days following the written notice of the layoff.
+Effective September 1, 2013 the deadline for notifying administrators of layoffs shall be June 1st.

+12.4.9 A member who pursuant to this article accepts a lower rank position, accepts said position at the salary for the lower rank position.

+12.4.10 A person presently serving as a Department Head, who in the past was serving as Head of Department or Assistant Headmaster - Subject, and had his/her service interrupted by a lateral transfer or promotion to another position, shall be credited with seniority time for the length of time served in the other position(s).
+Their seniority shall be in only one subject area (e.g. Math, Business Ed., Science, etc.), based upon their major certification.
 If any of their prior service as Assistant Headmaster -Subject Area or Head of Department was in a subject area other than the area in which they are now serving, then only such prior service that is the same as their seniority area as a Department Head and that was continuous with that service shall be included in determining their seniority date.